kschuetz/collection-views/README.md

 ## <a name="vector">`Vector<A>`</a>

+A `Vector` is a finite, ordered view of a collection.
 The bearer of a `Vector` has the following capabilities:

 - Random access to any element in the `Vector` using the `get` method.
 - Get the size of the `Vector` in O(1) using the `size` method.